Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 Grayson, who is White, talks further to Massey at her door and tells her nobody was found near her house.
 The other deputy's body cam is the one running.

-This conversation wrap;wraps up about a minute later, as the deputies ask more about the car.
+This conversation wraps up about a minute later, as the deputies ask more about the car.

-The deputy whose body camera is running is then seen examining the car in Massey's driveway as fireworks go off in the distance.
+The deputy whose body camera is running is then seen examining the car in Massey's driveway as fireworks go off in the distance that July 4th weekend.
 That second deputy then enters the house, with Grayson already inside.

 In the house, Massey is first seen sitting on her couch, volunteering to give the deputies some paperwork and looking for her ID.
 Grayson then notices a pot on the stove and gives Massey permission to move it, saying they don't need a fire in the house.